A guide to recreational vehicles

 The world of recreational vehicles (RVs) is vast and varied with so much to offer, however it can potentially be intimidating to dip your toes in the water.
-This guide is here to help you learn more about different RV types so you can start thinking about options for your next adventure.
+While Chase doesn't offer financing for these types of vehicles, this guide is here to help you learn more about different RV types so you can start thinking about options for your next adventure.

 The term “recreational vehicle” applies to many kinds of vehicles, but for a lot of people it conjures up images of what’s formally classified as a motorhome.
 These are vans and buses that have been specifically outfitted to function as a mobile living space.
 The “car” element and the “recreational” element of the vehicle are merged into one unit.
 There are three classes or types of motorhomes: